 Following the occurrence of the Issuer Change Event, the Subsequent Issuer will assume the rights and obligations of the Initial Issuer under these Conditions and the Covered Bonds.
 If required, the Subsequent Issuer may amend and/or restate these Conditions, and execute any documents required, without further Holder's consent in order to reflect that the Subsequent Issuer has assumed the rights and obligations of the Initial Issuer (including, but not limited to, for the purpose of aligning the terms contained herein with those in the Subsequent Issuer's medium term covered bond programme).
-For this purpose, each current Holder agrees to such amendments and/or restatements by approval of these Terms and Conditions through a separate consent, and by acquiring Covered Bonds, each subsequent Holder confirms such agreement.
+For this purpose, each initial Holder agrees to such amendments and/or restatements by subscribing for Covered Bonds, and by acquiring Covered Bonds, each subsequent Holder confirms such agreement.
 For the avoidance of doubt, no separate decision by the Holders on a Holders' Meeting or Procedure in Writing shall be required in order to effect the aforementioned amendments and/or restatements.

-By approval of these Terms and Conditions, each current Holder agrees to the Issuer Change Event and by acquiring Covered Bonds, each subsequent Holder confirms such agreement.
+By subscribing for Covered Bonds, each initial Holder agrees to the Issuer Change Event and by acquiring Covered Bonds, each subsequent Holder confirms such agreement.
 No remedy against the Initial Issuer or the Subsequent Issuer shall be available to the Holders, whether for the recovery of amounts owing in respect of the Covered Bonds or otherwise as a result of or in relation to the Issuer Change Event.
 For the avoidance of doubt, no separate decision by the Holders on a Holders' Meeting or Procedure in Writing shall be required in order to effect the Issuer Change Event.